 - As the baby’s head emerges, it turns to one side to allow the shoulders to align and then the rest of his body slips outs.

 - The urge to push usually feels strongest at the peak of the contractions and then fades toward the end.
 Just follow along and do what feels right.
-For most women, this means taking normal breaths as the contractions build and then pushing when it becomes irresistible.
+For most during this phase, this means taking normal breaths as the contractions build and then pushing when it becomes irresistible.

 - It may help to make sounds (much like athletes do) in response to what you’re feeling.

-- If progress is slow, change positions.
+- If progress is slow, you can change positions.
 Squatting, all-fours and side-lying are all good options.

-- Let go of any tension in your perineum.
+- Let go of any tension in your perineum (vaginal area).
 Applying warm compresses there may help you push.

-- What a mix of feelings—excitement, joy, awe, and relief!
+- What a mix of feelings—excitement, joy, awe, accomplishment and relief!

 - The placenta is delivered, usually within the first 10 minutes.

-- Many women get after-pains or “the shakes” after childbirth.
+- You may experience after-pains or “the shakes” after childbirth.

 - Touch, caress and cuddle your baby without time constraints.
-Keep him skin-to-skin with you from the moment of birth.
+Keep baby skin-to-skin with you from the moment of birth.